nbicocchi/learn-java-javafx/code/camera/JavaFX - Windowing System.md

 * `WINDOW_MODAL`: defines a modal window that block events from being delivered to its entire owner window hierarchy.
 \
 _Note_: A `Stage` with modality set to `WINDOW_MODAL`, but its owner is null, is treated as if its modality is set to `NONE`.
 * `APPLICATION_MODAL`: defines a modal window that blocks events from being delivered to any other application window.

 As such to use `WINDOW_MODAL` it's important to set the owner of the dialog.
 It can be done as follows:

 ```
 dialog.initOwner(stackPane.getScene().getWindow());
 ```

 In this case the root of the scene is a stack pane, to which we gave the fx id `stackPane`.

 ## Bonus: Multiple Scenes

 We may need to open a new window with its own fxml file.
 For example, after taking a picture, we might want to open an editor with precision effects, resize tool and so on.
 In this case alerts and dialog panes could no longer be useful, so we have two options:

-1) Change the current `Scene`, simpler, but sometimes heavy.
+1) Change the current `Scene`, simple, but sometimes heavy.
 2) Create a class to manage windows, lightweight and flexible, but a bit more complicated.

 ### Changing scene